soundeffects/transformations_and_gaze_prediction/readme.md

 It is noted that although NSS-NSS and IG-IG correlation coefficients tend to be strong, they simply follow the performance of the model on the transformation: if the model performs worse on a transformation, the correlation cofficients for that transformation are also weaker.
 This information has limited use, because although it tells us that stronger predictions on a reference image also lead to stronger predictions on a transformed image, it does not tell us how much error to expect due to the transformation.

+We argue that we do not need P-values because it is difficult to determine how likely it is that an image is or is not representative of any class of images.
+We will instead argue on the basis of sample size (100 randomly selected images from the CAT2000 Dataset).

 - Fit a quadratic curve to NSS-NSS/IG-IG correlations to show how the reference performance runs away from the transformation performance?
-- P-value for strong correlations?
 - Correlation between average performance and NSS-NSS/IG-IG correlation coefficients

-### Step 5: Possibly linking back to earlier experiments
-    [2 hours planning]
-    [2 hours]
-- Possibly include a measurement of performance on the "stylized" sections of the CAT2000 training dataset
+- Separate and analyze any transformations where CC-NSS/KL-NSS correlation is high, to see if there is a class of transformation that can be reasoned about

 ### Step 6: Write paper
 - [1 hour] Intro stating the problem domain these tools operate in and practical use cases of the tools (including our desired use case for games)